Self-supervised debiasing using low rank regularization

 \makebox[\textwidth][c]{ \bfseries Appendix}

-{The supplementary material is organized as follows.
-We begin with providing the algorithm of DeFund.
+The supplementary material is organized as follows.
+We begin with providing the algorithm of DeFund, followed by more discussions on the related works.
 Then we provide additional results and analyses in section \ref{sec: additional}.
-Optimization setting, hyperparameter configuration and other experimental details are provided in section \ref{sec: experimental setup}.}
+Optimization setting, hyperparameter configuration and other experimental details are provided in section \ref{sec: experimental setup}.